360ls/stitcher/README.md

 6. Limit keypoint identification to a specific side of the image to limit the computation time and complexity of homography calculation.

-7. Resize frames during stitck to get rid of extra flang warping.
+7. Resize frames during stitch to get rid of extra flange warping.

 8. The ability to determine configuration based on available cameras and homographies.